Human Trafficking Task Force

 HISTORY AND MISSION

-The Task Force has conducted over 100 trainings, hosted Montana’s largest trafficking conference, distributed over 50,000 signs of trafficking cards, coordinated public awareness campaigns, helped launch other regional task forces, and coordinated with members to save resources and fill gaps in services.
+The Task Force has conducted over 300 trainings, hosted Montana’s largest trafficking conference, distributed over 70,000 signs of trafficking cards, coordinated public awareness campaigns, helped launch other regional task forces, and coordinated with members to save resources and fill gaps in services.

 • Increasing awareness and educating the community;

-• Engaging and training law enforcement and prosecutors to
+• Engaging and training law enforcement and prosecutors to identify, investigate, and prosecute traffickers;

 • Identifying, supporting and protecting victims;

-• Assisting educators and others who serve victims and at-risk
+• Assisting educators and others who serve victims and at-risk youth;

-developing partnerships to fill service gaps and avoid
+• Facilitating coordination and information sharing among service providers, supporting service providers, and developing partnerships to fill service gaps and avoid duplication of efforts;

-• Activating government and business leaders; and
+• Activating government and business leaders;

-• Working together to fight trafficking and protect its victims.
+• Working together to fight trafficking and protect its victims

 Selected Projects, Awards, and Accomplishments